-Potential Advantages and Disadvantages of Overdrafts
+Advantages of Overdrafts

 While there are some situations where an overdraft may be advantageous, it is generally best to avoid overdrafts entirely.
 Do this by creating a budget, setting up an emergency fund, keeping an extra cash cushion in your account, managing your checkbook and checking your balance before making a purchase or writing a check.
 If you want to avoid overdraft fees and other negative consequences, talk to your bank about setting up a less expensive option.